michael-borck/cloudcore/docs/policies/access.md

 2. CloudCore utilises hardware-defined and/or software-defined boundaries to segment data, prevent unauthorised access, and monitor traffic for denial of service attacks.

+> **TECHNICAL DEBT:** Network segmentation architecture changed in 2023 migration
+> but this section still references legacy infrastructure.

 #### Person or Entity Authentication